dubeyPraY/Cohort-8/README.md

-# Pulse Optimisation Gymnasium Enviornment
+# Pulse Optimisation Using Gymnasium Enviornment
 I created this enviorment for the public to easily able to implement any Reinforcement Learning algorithm for Optimisation of Qubit pulses.
 My main motivation for this work is this paper https://arxiv.org/pdf/2105.01079.pdf.
 This enviorment hopes to provide an easy playground for creating policy networks for the Qubit Pulses without worrying about the Physics involved.

 ## Install